Updated April 2020

 3.1 Personal data is any information that tells us something about you.
 This could include information such as name, contact details, date of birth, medical information and bank account details.

-3.2 Special categories of personal data is any information relating to your ethnic or racial origin, political opinion, religious or philosophical beliefs, trade union membership, biometric data, health data or your sexual life.
+3.2 Special category personal data is any information relating to your ethnic or racial origin, political opinions, religious or philosophical beliefs, trade union membership, biometric data used to uniquely identify you, health data or your sexual life.
 This personal data is more sensitive and we need to have further justifications for collecting, storing and using this type of personal data.
 There are also additional restrictions on the circumstances in which we are permitted to collect and use criminal conviction data.

 4. Where do we obtain your personal data from?